MohamedHassan-codeflow/vba-automation-tool/README.md

 ## 🎯 Impact
 - ⏱️ Reduced processing time by over **95%**
 - 📈 Increased efficiency and accuracy
-- 🤖 Eliminated repetitive manual tasks
+- 🤖 Eliminated repetitive manual tasks across multiple use cases

 ---

 ## 🎥 Demo Video
-Watch the tool in action:
+Watch the tools in action:
 👉 Demo and explanation are available upon request due to confidentiality

 ---